Commercial Real Estate Strategy Begins with People, Process, and Technology

-Where do you begin to develop a data strategy for your real estate firm?
+But where do you begin to develop a strategy for your real estate firm?
 What are your goals?
 What are the components of that strategy?
 And what should you expect in terms of value?

 Many of the pain points that commercial real estate firms have in common can be tied back to manual, high-touch processes.
 If headcount rises when assets under management increase – it likely points to a lack of automation.
-If reporting is a time-consuming chore, it could be because critical data is trapped in spreadsheets and not integrated into an enterprise data warehouse.
+If reporting is a time-consuming chore, it could be because critical data is trapped in spreadsheets, scattered outside of a centralized system.

-The goal of a comprehensive data strategy is to establish repeatable processes for collecting, integrating, reporting, and analyzing your data.
+The goal of a comprehensive strategy is to establish repeatable processes for collecting, integrating, reporting, and analyzing your data.
+Then you can identify the tools you need to automate.
 Doing so will save time, eliminate inefficiencies, and positively impact your bottom line.

-At Saxony Partners, creating the data strategy begins with a focus on the firm’s people, processes, and technology.
+At Saxony Partners, creating a strategy begins with a focus on the firm’s people, processes, and technology.

 First, there’s an assessment.
 During this phase, consultants conduct focus group meetings and gather information on pain points employees are experiencing.
 Business processes and workflows are examined in detail.
 The current technology stack is assessed to identify opportunities for upgrades and optimization.

-“We drive technology decisions toward centralizing data,” Thornhill said.
-“In practical terms, that’s getting your data out of Excel and into a true database.”
+“We drive technology decisions toward centralizing your data,” Thornhill said.
+“In practical terms, that’s getting your data out of Excel and into a Yardi System.”

-“Once your data is centralized, then you can start to fix all of the other components: your accounting system and business processes within the company.
+“Once your data is centralized in your Yardi system, then you can start to fix all the other components: your accounting system and business processes within the company.
 The integration is the key to eliminating errors and redundancies.”

 Finally, the roadmap is developed and implemented.
-Importantly, it is implemented with scalability in mind.
+Primarily, it is implemented with scalability in mind.
 Technology that is built for the present is out-of-date as soon as it is implemented.
-The key is to incorporate future state ideas and data flows into the current data strategy to ensure that what’s devised can grow and evolve along with your business.
+The key is to incorporate future state ideas and workflows into your current Yardi strategy to ensure that what’s devised can grow and evolve along with your business.

-Now that you have a real estate data strategy, what should you expect to get out of it?
+Now that you have a Yardi strategy, what should you expect to get out of it?

-Operational Efficiencies: With an enterprise data warehouse in place and automation employed, firms will be able to reduce the amount of time employees spend on routine, repeatable tasks.
-This allows your staff to focus on activities that actually add value.
+Operational Efficiencies: With a Yardi system implemented and automation employed, firms will be able to reduce the number of time employees spend on routine, repeatable tasks.
+This allows your staff to focus on activities that add value.

-Clean Data: With a single source of truth, gone are the risks associated with duplicate data collection processes and siloed data.
+Clean Data: With a single source of truth in Yardi, gone are the risks associated with duplicate data collection processes and siloed data.

-Reduced Risk: The likelihood of errors and associated costs due to a lack of understanding of data – or poor-quality data, in general – are all but eliminated.
-Process-related risks – those associated with too few people having access to your data – are reduced.
+Reduced Risk: The likelihood of errors and associated costs due to a lack of understanding of your Yardi data are all but eliminated.
+Process-related risks – those associated with too few people knowing how to navigate your Yardi system – are reduced.
 Reputational risks – those associated with reporting incorrect information internally or externally, are eliminated.

-Future Automation Opportunities Enabled: Effective data strategy and governance provides the foundation necessary for future technology initiatives.
-Data analytics is already uncovering astounding insights and this technology will only continue to evolve and improve over time.
-In the future, prescriptive and predictive analytics will be employed to turn raw data into a serious competitive advantage.
-Getting a scalable, adaptable strategy in place will put your firm in position to take advantage of emerging technology
+Future Automation Opportunities Enabled: Effective Yardi strategy and data governance provide the foundation necessary for future Yardi add-on implementations.
+Getting a scalable, adaptable strategy in place will put your firm in a position to take advantage of the next Yardi upgrade.

-“Real estate is becoming more sophisticated when it comes to data and technology,” Thornhill said.
+“The real estate industry is becoming more sophisticated when it comes to data and technology,” Thornhill said.
 “We have more and more people entering the workforce who have never lacked instant access to data.
-This is the future of commercial real estate – without a doubt.
+Yardi is the future of commercial real estate – without a doubt.
 And now is the time to embrace it.”